Experience Thailand Through the Undiscovered Countryside

 Korat

-It is the largest and most prosperous city in the region and has a large university.
-Like most Thai cities, it lacks truly inspiring architecture, but there are many beautiful temples, including Wat Ban Rai and Wat Phayap.
-The town is definitely worth a day or two if you make your way deeper into Isaan.
+It is the region’s largest and most prosperous city and has a large university.
+Like most Thai cities, it lacks truly inspiring architecture, but many beautiful temples exist, including Wat Ban Rai and Wat Phayap.
+The town is worth a day or two if you go deeper into Isaan.

 This temple on Chumphon Road is built in a building and is a surprising attraction for all visitors.
-It was built as a replacement for the original building, which was destroyed and could not be renovated.
+It was built to replace the original building, which was destroyed and could not be renovated.
 Wat Phayap Temple is located in the city center of Korat and will surprise you completely when you enter.

 Phimai

 This historic ruin is a simple day trip from Korat.
 It was mainly built around the 11th and 12th centuries by the Khmer as they controlled the area.
 Beautiful and under-visited, this site has a central temple surrounded by a few mini-austerity and a gigantic square wall.
-To get to the temple, you cross a Naga Bridge, through a crumbling wall and over a field.
+You cross a Naga Bridge through a crumbling wall and over a field to get to the temple.

 Although built as a Mahayana Buddhist temple, the carvings show many Hindu deities.
 At this naturally fortified site, there has been a temple since at least the eighth century, although the Khmer King Jayavarman VI built most of the existing buildings at the end of the 11th century.